Here are some of the most interesting electronic music festivals in Europe this year.

 Positive Education festival extends over five days, bringing together some of the best weirdo dance music heads, performing in Saint-Etienne’s manufacturing district.
 No line-up is available until now, but from the previous years you can expect Alessandro Adriani, Cabaret Voltaire, Das Ding, Ekman, In Aeternam Vale, Kris Baha, Nick Klein, Ron Morelli or The Hacker.

 MIRA is a digital arts festival based on three interconnected areas: exhibition, dissemination and education, and is held annually in Barcelona (since 2011) and Berlin (since 2016).
 Focused on new trends in digital culture and technology, the festival features a program comprised of audiovisual shows in both traditional and fulldome formats, digital art installations, 3D-4D sound shows, fulldome screenings, conferences, presentations and workshops.
 This year’s line-up includes Alessandro Cortini, Beatrice Dillon, Biosphere, B12 and Schwefelgelb.

-The next two festival did not announce their dates, but I hope they will also happen this year, because the scene in Romania needs something creative like this.
+The next festival did not announce its dates, but I hope they will also happen this year, because the scene in Romania needs something creative like this.

 Automata Festival November, Bucharest (Romania)